zettajs/zettajs.github.io/projects/_posts/2015-02-03-Car-Speed-Tracker-System.md

 > **info**{:.icon} Notice that you are now accessing the CAR on your laptop from a **cloud server** on Heroku.

-1. Ensure the **CAR** is listed.
+2. Ensure the **CAR** is listed.

-1. Click the `startCar` button for the CAR and ensure the CAR state changed in the Zetta Browser visualization.
+3. Click the `startCar` button for the CAR and ensure the CAR state changed in the Zetta Browser visualization.

 > **world**{:.icon} Now anyone in the world can control the mock CAR on the PC.
 Try it.
 Copy the cloud URL and send it to friends so they can control the CAR from afar: [http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com](http://browser.zettajs.io/#/overview?url=http:%2F%2Fhello-zetta.herokuapp.com).

-# Step #4: Setup Phillips Hue Bulb & Hub
+# Step #4: Setup Phillips Hue Bulb And Hub

 1. Power Up the Hub

 ![Phillips Hue Hub](/images/projects/car_speed_tracker/phillips_hub.jpg){:.zoom}

-1. Connect LAN Cable to Hub
+2. Connect LAN Cable to Hub

-1. Power Up the Phillips Hue Bulb
+3. Power Up the Phillips Hue Bulb

 ![Phillips Hue Bulb](/images/projects/car_speed_tracker/phillips_bulb.jpg){:.zoom}

-1. Make sure zetta server & phillips hue bulb hub are in same network
+4. Make sure zetta server & phillips hue bulb hub are in same network

 ## Write Phillips Hue Software